 Generally speaking, property one person owned prior to the marriage is considered non-marital property.
 For example, a precious family heirloom the wife owned before the marriage is unlikely to be awarded to the husband.

 However, your home is a different story.
-Just because one person owned it prior to the marriage, or inherited it from a deceased relative, doesn’t mean they will retain it after the divorce.
+Just because one person owned it prior to the marriage, or was gifted or inherited it from a deceased relative, doesn’t mean they will retain it after the divorce.
 The marital home is generally considered joint marital property and will likely be divided either through equitable distribution by the court or through a mutual agreement between the two parties.

 How Will a Lawyer Help Me With the Division of Property?